-The Thorlabs Optical Power Monitor (OPM) uses a new driver for the connected power meters.

-- Formerly used driver: NI-VISATM-based driver PM100D.dll. - OPM software power meter driver: TLPM.dll.
+The Thorlabs Optical Power Monitor (OPM) uses the newer power meter driver TLPM.dll instead of the Formerly used NI-VISATM-based driver PM100D.dll.

 The new driver TLPM.dll is automatically installed with the OPM installation.
 We recommend using this driver as it is easier to install, uses less disk space and has a more robust algorithm for recognizing devices than the previously used NI-VISATM-based driver PM100D.dll.
-To change to the new driver, please use the program Power Meter Driver Switcher .
+To change to the new driver or revert from the TLPM driver to the PM100D driver, please use the program Power Meter Driver Switcher [57].